NOVEL EXCERPT from Plant a Seed

 Lily said, Mama, I'm gonna take them some oranges, and Ayan said, I'll wrap up a few liferoots for them to chew on.
 Let's hurry.

-They took my son, the cook said.
-He wasn't even finished school, but he was tall and strong.
+They took my son, the cook was saying.
+He wasn't even finished school but he was tall and strong.
 One day, he just didn't come home.
 The Right Hand told me that night.
-Now, we get extra water, but I can't even drink it.
+Now, we get extra water- but I can't even drink it.

 As Ayan and Lily approached the circle, some of the women greeted them with smiles.
 They had come to know each other a little, day after day, month after month, year after year, standing under the same brutal sun, hoping and praying for water, sometimes collecting it and sometimes not.